Thieboudienne

-Tiep (or thieb or benechin or benachin or jollof rice) is a traditional dish from Senegal that is also consumed in Mauritania, Guinea-Bissau, Guinea, Mali, The Gambia, and other West and Central African countries.
+Ceebu (/wo/) or tiep (alternatively thieb, benechin, benachin, or jollof rice) is a traditional dish from Senegal that is also consumed in Mauritania, Guinea-Bissau, Guinea, Mali, The Gambia, and other West and Central African countries.
 It is the national dish in Senegal.
-The version of tiep called thieboudienne, ceebu jën or chebu jen (ceebu jën; thiéboudiène) is prepared with fish, broken rice and tomato sauce cooked in one pot.
+The version of tiep called ceebu jën or chebu jen (ceebu jën, /wo/) – also known by its Francized name thieboudienne (thiéboudiène) – is prepared with fish, broken rice and tomato sauce cooked in one pot.
 There are also tiep yappa (with meat) and tiep ganaar (with chicken) varieties.
 Additional ingredients often include onions, tomatoes, carrots, cabbage, cassava, hot pepper, lime and peanut oil, and stock cubes.

+Name

+The name of the dish comes from the Wolof words ceeb (meaning 'rice') and jën ('fish').
+In Pulaar it is known as maaro e liddi ('rice and fish').
+The Wolof name has been loaned into Hassaniya Arabic, but the dish is also referred to by the calque مارو والحوت (māru w-əl-ḥūt).

 History

 Historically, tiep is commonly attributed to the city of Saint-Louis, in the nineteenth century.
-The name of the dish comes from Wolof words meaning 'rice' (ceeb) and 'fish' (jën).
-In Pulaar it is known as maaro e liddi ('rice and fish').
-In Hassaniya Arabic the calque مارو والحوت (māru w-əl-ḥūt) is also frequently used together with the Wolof loanword.
-It is served on large trays with the rice on the bottom and the fish, usually white grouper (Epinephelus aeneus), and the vegetables, many of them whole, placed in the center.

 The collapse of white grouper fisheries has reduced access to the dish.

 Serving

 Traditionally it is eaten in a large communal dish with the hand.
 It is also the symbol of Senegalese terranga (hospitality): family, visiting friends and guests gather around a single dish (called a bolus) from which everyone eats using a spoon (couddou Pulaar) or their hand.
+It is served on large trays with the rice on the bottom and the fish, usually white grouper (Epinephelus aeneus), and the vegetables, many of them whole, placed in the center.

 Related dishes

-The popular West African dish known as jollof is thought to have originated from the thieboudienne, but is usually made with meat rather than fish, and the rice is mixed into the other ingredients.
+The popular West African dish known as jollof is thought to have originated from thieboudienne, but is usually made with meat rather than fish, and the rice is mixed into the other ingredients.

 The Gullah dish red rice resembles thieboudienne, suggesting a creolization of foodways from West Africa in the New World by enslaved Africans and their descendants.
 Like thieboudienne, there are regional variations of red rice throughout the Gullah/Geechee Cultural Heritage Corridor, including Savannah red rice and Charleston red rice.